se2p/pynguin/docs/user/intro.rst

 This is an (incomplete) list of theses done on Pynguin.

+* S. Labrenz: **Using Checked Coverage as Fitness Function for Test Generation in Python**.
+Master Thesis.
+University of Passau, 2022.

+  Provides checked coverage both as a fitness function for test generation as well as an optimisation criterion for assertion minimisation.
+* M. Königseder: **DeepTyper für Python und der Einfluss von Typvorhersagen auf die automatische Testgenerierung**.
+Bachelor Thesis.
+University of Passau, 2022.

+* M. Reichenberger: **Measuring Oracle Quality in Python**.
+Master Thesis.
+University of Passau, 2022.

+  Although this work did not directly contribute to Pynguin, its implementation of Checked Coverage was the basis for the thesis of S. Labrenz.
 * F. Straubinger: **Mutation Analysis to Improve the Generation of Assertions for Automatically Generated Python Unit-tests**.
 Bachelor Thesis.
 University of Passau, 2021.